0xChijioke/pooldive/README.md

 # Pooldive 🏊🏽

-Welcome to Pooldive, a user-friendly tool for exploring and engaging with liquidity pools in Ethereum.
+Welcome to Pooldive, a tool for exploring and engaging with liquidity pools in Ethereum.
 Pooldive aims to simplify the process of navigating and understanding pools from different protocols such as Uniswap and Balancer.

-## Features (🚧Work in progress)
+## Features (🚧 Work in progress)

-    User-Friendly Interface: An intuitive interface empowers users to explore DeFi pools effortlessly.
+- **User-Friendly Interface:** An intuitive interface empowers users to explore DeFi pools effortlessly.

-    Pool Exploration: Dive into Uniswap v3 and Balancer v2 pools with ease.
+- **Pool Exploration:** Dive into Uniswap v3 and Balancer v2 pools with ease.

-    Liquidity Provision: Seamlessly participate in liquidity provision as the process undergoes refinement and optimization for user convenience.
+- **Liquidity Provision:** Seamlessly participate in liquidity provision as the process undergoes refinement and optimization for user convenience.

-    Arbitrage Opportunities: Identify potential arbitrage opportunities for strategic decision-making.
+- **Arbitrage Opportunities:** Identify potential arbitrage opportunities for strategic decision-making.

-    Composed Liquidity: Explore the power of composed liquidity as additional protocols integrate with Pooldive, expanding access to decentralized finance opportunities.
+- **Composed Liquidity:** Explore the power of composed liquidity as additional protocols integrate with Pooldive, expanding access to decentralized finance opportunities.

 ## Tech Stack 🛠️

 Pooldive is built with the following technologies:

-    Scaffold-ETH 2
-    Apollo Client
-    The Graph
+- [Scaffold-ETH 2](https://github.com/scaffold-eth/scaffold-eth-2) - Open source forkable Ethereum dev stack.
+- [Apollo Client](https://www.apollographql.com/docs/react/) - State management and GraphQL client.
+- [The Graph](https://thegraph.com/) - Query protocol for decentralized data.
+- [Uniswap SDK](https://github.com/Uniswap/v3-sdk) - SDK for interacting with the Uniswap protocol.
+- [Balancer SDK](https://github.com/balancer/balancer-sdk) - SDK for interacting with the Balancer protocol.

 ## Quickstart